JZ987/EnigmaLite/README.md

 This is the executable.
 It calls methods from the other classes but this is the only thing you have to run Implementation.java This class implements the terminal interface (and soon the GUI).
 It recieves user input and calls methods from the other classes to act on it.

+Terminal.java:
+This file contains the terminal interface.
+It is the only interface that works completely with every excryption method in EnigmaLite.

+GUI.java
+This file contains the GUI for EnigmaLite.
+It is currently unfinished.
+It only partially works with symmetrc encryption and does not work at all with ciphers

 Cipher.java:
 This class contains the necessary methods for running a simple or complex Caesar Cipher on input text.
 It is called by the Implementation class.